 Representation, including voting rights and financial obligations, are defined based on membership categories, obligations and benefits.
 The following representation principles are established:

-Only Category 1 Members have voting rights in WANO General Meetings.
+Only category 1 members have voting rights in WANO General Meetings.

-Only a single Category 1 Member represents an operating company, whether it is the Operator itself, an Owner, or an Operator Representative Organisation.
-Therefore, each operating company and its respective owners must decide among themselves which entity will be the Category 1 Member.
+Only a single category 1 member represents a member, whether it is the Operator itself, an Owner, or an Operator Representative Organisation.
+Therefore, each Operator and its respective Owner(s) must decide among themselves which entity will be the category 1 member.

-Each Category 1 Member participating in a WANO General Meeting will have five votes plus one vote for each represented unit.
+Each category 1 member, or parent organisation in the case of split affiliation, participating in a WANO General Meeting will have five votes plus one vote for each represented unit.

 General Meeting Voting Examples

-Example 1: An operating company with five units at two sites that has elected to represent itself is a Category 1 Member and may cast 10 votes (five plus one for each represented unit).
+Example 1: An operating company with four units at two sites that has elected to represent itself is a category 1 member and may cast nine votes (five plus one for each represented unit).

-Example 2: A 30% owner is selected by the other owners and the operating company to represent the two sites and five units in the example above.
-The selected owner is the Category 1 Member representing the operating company and may cast the 10 votes as described above.
-The operating company is a Category 2 Member.
+Example 2: A 30% owner is selected by the other owners and the Operator to represent the two sites and four units in the example above.
+The selected owner is the category 1 member representing the Operator and may cast the nine votes as described above.
+The Operator is a category 2 member and therefore does not vote.

-Example 3: An operator representative organisation is selected to represent 22 operating companies with 37 units.
-The operator organisation is a Category 1 Member and may cast 42 votes (five plus one for each represented unit).
+Example 3: An Operator Representative Organisation is selected to represent 22 Operators with 37 units.
+The operator organisation is a category 1 member and may cast 42 votes (five plus one for each represented unit).

+Example 4: A parent company has split its fleet across 3 regional centres.
+Each subordinate of the parent is registered as a category 1 member in their respective region, and the split in units across the 3 regional centres is 4 units, 6 units and 8 units, i.e. a total of 18 units.
+The parent company will have the 23 EGM votes (five plus the 18 units).

+Example 5: A company has elected to have dual affiliation with two regions.
+The company is a category 1 member and has chosen region X as its primary centre, with region Y as the secondary centre.
+The company has a total of 6 units.
+The company therefore has 11 votes at the EGM arising from is primary affiliation to region X, but has no additional votes from its secondary affiliation with region Y.

-New Category 1 Members will acquire voting rights upon being confirmed as a Category 1 Member by the WANO Governing Board.
-Similarly, voting rights for additional units added by a Member will be acquired when payment of fees associated with such new unit(s) is initiated.
+New category 1 members will acquire voting rights upon being confirmed as a category 1 member by the WANO Governing Board.
+Similarly, voting rights for additional units added by a member will be acquired when payment of fees associated with such new unit(s) is initiated.

-Voting rights will end for decommissioned units when the Member ceases to pay fees and receive services in support of the unit, consistent with the criteria and processes established in page 12 (Ending WANO Support or Membership – paragraph 1).
+Voting rights will end for decommissioned units when the member ceases to pay fees and receive services in support of the unit.